madkat/sourcemod-pvkii-weaponsmaster/README.markdown

  * Place the WeaponsMaster.smx file into your pvkii/addons/sourcemod/plugins/ directory.
  * Place the weaponsmaster.cfg.txt file into your pvkii/addons/sourcemod/gamedata/ directory.
  * Place the contents of the sounds subfolder into your pvkii/sound/weaponsmaster/ directory.
+ * Place the contents of the cfg subfolder into your pvkii/cfg/weaponsmaster/ directory.
  * Restart your srcds or change levels.
  * All done!
 Enjoy.